Jackery versus Ecoflow: Comparing 2024’s Top Solar Generators

 Jackery will charge up with solar a little faster, but the Ecoflow Delta 2 has way more AC and connection ports.
 AC charging is also a little faster

-Capacity 1002Wh 1000 Wh (can expand up to 3072 Wh)
+Capacity | 1002Wh | 1000 Wh (can expand up to 3072 Wh) |

-1800W – 2200 with X-Boost mode –
+Power Output | 1000W – 2000 Peak | 1800W – 2200 with X-Boost mode – 2700 Peak |

-Battery Life 1000 charge cycles LifePO4 battery – 3000 cycles to 80%
+Battery Life | 1000 charge cycles | LifePO4 battery – 3000 cycles to 80% |

-Dimensions 13.39 x 10.32 x 10.06 inches 15.7 x 8.3 x 11 inches
+Dimensions | 13.39 x 10.32 x 10.06 inches | 15.7 x 8.3 x 11 inches |

-Solar: 3 hours 2 x 220w panels (Max solar input is 500W)
+Charging time | AC: 1.8 hours, Solar: 1.8 hours (with four 200W solar panels) Car: 7.5 hours | AC: 1.2 hours Solar: 3 hours 2 x 220w panels (Max solar input is 500W) |

-Weight 25.4 lbs 27 lbs
+Weight | 25.4 lbs | 27 lbs |

-USB output 4 in total – 2 x USB-C Ports 2 x Quick Charge USB-A 3.0 Port6 in total – 2 X USB-A, 2 X Quick Charge USB-A, 2 X USB-C
+USB output | 4 in total – 2 x USB-C Ports 2 x Quick Charge USB-A 3.0 Port | 6 in total – 2 X USB-A, 2 X Quick Charge USB-A, 2 X USB-C |

-Output connections 3 x AC Outlets, 4 x Usb, 1 x 12V Car Outlet (8 in total)6 x AC Outlets, 6 x USB (14 in total)
+Output connections | 3 x AC Outlets, 4 x Usb, 1 x 12V Car Outlet (8 in total) | 6 x AC Outlets, 6 x USB (14 in total) 1 x 12-24v Car Outlet, |

 Both of these battery systems offer more than the Ecoflow River & Jackery 240.
 They won’t provide you with a complete home grid and all-in-one off-grid energy solution, but they will deliver you some adequate stand-alone power.
 The Delta 2 can be expanded with an extra battery up to 2 kWh, and if you add on a Delta Max extra smart battery, your system will reach just over 3 kWh.